Cestoda - Tapeworms

 usually has a set of hooks and four suckers.
 Hooks dig into the mucosa.

 The neck produces segments called proglottids which make up the body and tail.
-Each segment has its own
+Each segment has both male and

 The intermediate host ingests tapeworm eggs with grass or other food infected with the human feces.
 In the gut